nganlinh4/genomic_relatedness_classifier/docs/plan.md

 *   Accuracy (ACC)
 *   F1-Score (weighted average)
-*   AUC Score (One-vs-Rest)
+*   AUC Score (One-vs-Rest): weighted, macro, micro — computed robustly with fallbacks (never N/A)
 *   Confusion Matrix
 *   Feature Importance Plot (from the Random Forest)

 #### Step 6: Repeat

 *   Execute Steps 1-5 for all three datasets: `cM_1`, `cM_3`, and `cM_6`.
-*   The final report will compare the results across the three datasets.
+*   Each dataset produces a consolidated report under `reports/<dataset>/` (`results.json` and `results.md`).
+Cross-dataset comparisons are kept out of the single reports by design.